There are now 3 possible online modes for units:

-- This unit builds on previous learning in social work knowledge and practice gained from SWSP5306 Indigenous People and Social Work, SWSP5631 Introduction to Social Work Methods 2: Theory for Practice Working with People, SWSP5309 Field Education 1: First Placement and SWSP5301 Foundations of Social Work Thinking & Identity, SWSP5630 Social Work Methods 1: Introduction to Psychosocial Theory.
-It enhances practical skills for counselling in various settings and further develops ethical social work practice.
-Using a contextual ethical framework which includes the recognition and use of personal values, professional codes and organisational policies, students apply ethical models to case studies of ethical dilemmas.
-Students learn appropriate consultative processes, to think and work with cultural sensitivity, the importance of critical reflection, and how to be accountable for ethical decisions they make.
+- This unit builds on previous learning in social work knowledge and practice gained from SWSP5306 Aboriginal & Torres Strait islander knowledges & Practices for Social Work, SWSP5631 Social Work Methods 2: Theory for Practice Working with People, SWSP5309 Field Education 1: First Placement and SWSP5301 Foundations of Social Work Thinking & Identity, SWSP5630 Social Work Methods 1: Introduction to Psychosocial Theory.
+It enhances practical skills for counselling in various settings in social work practice.
+Students learn appropriate consultative processes, to think and work with cultural sensitivity, the importance of critical reflection, and how to be accountable for the ethical decisions they make.

 The aim of the unit is to assist students to explore subjects related to trauma, loss and grief.
 The unit develops and increases students' understanding of a range of the effective therapeutic and social work approaches and models they are likely to encounter in their profession.
 It develops an understanding of trauma- informed therapy and increases students' understanding of the importance of providing the most appropriate and best timed intervention to different clients in different contexts.
-It provides an understanding of the ethical application of theory and models to the formulation and evaluation of interventions.
+The unit will integrate evidence based frameworks to counselling process.

-- Indicative assessments in this unit are as follows: (1) ethics essay and (2) take-home case study.
+- Indicative assessments in this unit are as follows: (1) written assignment and (2) written case study.
 Further information is available in the unit outline.

 - Unit Coordinator(s)